 “Terraces form a circular pattern around the village Popular trekking destination Most beautiful during harvest season (August–November) Reflect traditional Ifugao culture and lifestyle”

-Batad Rice Terraces are located west of the main Banaue Rice Terraces.
-The small village is surrounded by circular rice terraces, showcasing the agricultural ingenuity and water management skills of the Ifugao people.
-Mountain streams feed each terrace, ensuring healthy rice growth.
+The small village is dramatically surrounded by circular, amphitheater-like rice terraces, which completely encircle the community.
+The shape and sheer steepness of the slopes are astounding, showcasing the agricultural ingenuity and precise stonework (built without mortar) and water management skills of the Ifugao people.
+Mountain streams and ancient irrigation channels feed each terrace, ensuring healthy rice growth throughout the cycle.

-Batad Village preserves the Ifugao people’s traditional way of life, including hand-planting rice, wearing traditional clothing, and performing agricultural rituals.
-Visitors can experience and learn these customs firsthand.
+Batad Village meticulously preserves the Ifugao people’s traditional way of life, including hand-planting rice, wearing traditional clothing, and performing ancient agricultural rituals.
+Visitors can experience and learn these customs firsthand by staying in homestays and dining at small eateries that offer authentic local dishes and produce, providing a genuine cultural exchange alongside the natural beauty.

 How to Get There